Submit Benchmarks!

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 660 Ti should be quite a bit faster than the GeForce GTX 465 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 660 Ti should be 40% quicker than the GeForce GTX 465 overall, because of its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 660 Ti should be a lot (approximately 284%) faster with regards to AF than the GeForce GTX 465. (explain)
+Texel RateThe GeForce GTX 660 Ti will be a lot (about 284%) better at texture filtering than the GeForce GTX 465. (explain)

-Pixel RateThe GeForce GTX 660 Ti should be a bit (about 13%) better at FSAA than the GeForce GTX 465, and also should be capable of handling higher resolutions without losing too much performance. (explain)
+Pixel RateThe GeForce GTX 660 Ti should be just a bit (about 13%) more effective at anti-aliasing than the GeForce GTX 465, and also able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison